-I had two coincidences occur recently when I met with art historian Bob Herbert, who now conducts research into the 19th century discovery of dinosaur footprints.
-We were at the art museum on the Mount Holyoke campus to see the gorgeous exhibit of the Ghanaian artist El Anatsui, who creates huge wall hangings from flattened bottle caps, bits of colorfully painted aluminum, copper wire, and other detritus of the modern world of consumption.
+I had two coincidences occur in the winter of 2014, when I met with art historian Bob Herbert, who was conducting research into the 19th century discovery of dinosaur footprints.
+We were at the art museum on the Mount Holyoke campus to see the gorgeous exhibit of the Ghanaian artist El Anatsui, huge wall hangings from flattened bottle caps, bits of colorfully painted aluminum, copper wire, and other detritus of the modern world of consumption.
 In another gallery, we passed a landscape by Edward Lear, and I remarked that I’d learned only within the last few years, at a visit to the Mead Art Museum at Amherst College, that Lear was a landscape artist as well as a writer of clever limericks.
 Bob told me that Lear was better known as an illustrator of nature than as a painter.

 Later that night, ferreting through old files on my computer, I came across an article saved from the NYT Opinionator column a few years ago, called “The Brittle-Stars Danced.
 The Stingray Smoked a Pipe,” by Richard Conniff, which starts out with a quote from Lear’s “The Jumblies” and includes one of his illustrations, a lovely picture of a pigeon.
 The column is devoted to Lear and other Victorian naturalists who wrote nonsense verse and engaged in wordplay.
 Conniff was drawing a connection between this lighthearted whimsy and the concurrent profound amazement at the discoveries of “new” species all over the world, and how Victorian writers turned this unfolding news into rhymes about fantastical animals and plants.